Omi Scribe Cloud — Sub‑processors

 | Microsoft Corporation | Azure Key Vault | Secrets management | Service secrets (not Customer Content) | Sweden Central (EU) |

-| Microsoft Corporation | Azure AI Foundry (Data Zone Standard) | Speech-to-text, diarisation, and language model inference | Customer Content (audio for STT; transcripts/prompts for LLM) | Sweden Central (EU data zone) |
+| Microsoft Corporation | Azure AI Foundry (EU Data Zone Standard) | AI processing (in-region) | Customer Content | Sweden Central (EU data zone) |

 | Microsoft Corporation | Azure Communication Services (Email) | Transactional email delivery (account verification, password reset) | Service Data (recipient email address, message metadata; no clinical content) | Europe (EU) |